argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.5.0 - Functionally similar to v3.4.0.
+Tensor pattern generation - Version 3.6.0
-SDL window shows preview and list of controls.
+Functionally similar to v3.4.0, v3.5.0, but added rotozoom, moved some keys around, separated multiply and the output limiter.

 "Be the light you wish to see in the world."